AlienLabZ/aliendroid-activerecord/README.md

 	}

-Remeber to inform this class in your AndroidManifest.xml:
+Remember to inform this class in your AndroidManifest.xml:

     <application
         android:name=".MyApplication"